SovereignCloudStack/openstack-health-monitor/README.md

    d) do some property changes to VMs
 - after everything is complete, we wait for the VMs to be up
 - we ping them, log in via ssh and see whether they can ping to the outside world (quad9)
+- a full cross connectivity check (can each VM ping each other?) with -C
+- we create a loadbalancer and check accessing all VMs as members (RR) with -L
-- NOT YET: attach an additional disk
+- attach additional NICs and test (options -2, -3, -4)
-- NOT YET: attach an additional NIC
+- NOT YET: attach additional disks to running VMs
-- NOT YET: Load-Balancer

 - Finally, we clean up ev'thing in reverse order
    (We have kept track of resources to clean up.